-It’s a question that we often get asked, more so since the law changed regarding what is commonly known as “double jeopardy”—typically a rule preventing the same person being prosecuted for the same offence on more than one occasion.
+It’s a question that we often get asked, more so since the law changed regarding what is commonly known as ‘double jeopardy’, which is essentially a rule which prevents the same person being prosecuted for the same offence on more than one occasion.

-Before the Jury are asked whether they have reached a verdict, the Judge reminds them of the evidence that they have heard and the law that they must apply to the case, which is relevant to what the accused person is standing trial for.
-Once the Judge has done this, the Jury are sent to the “retirement room”, a private room in the Court building where they are free to discuss the case and their thoughts amongst themselves.
+Before the jury are asked whether they have reached a verdict, the judge reminds them of the evidence that they have heard and the law that they must apply to the case, which is relevant to what the accused person is standing trial for.
+Once the judge has done this, the members of the jury are sent to the retirement room, which is a private room in the court building where they are free to discuss the case and their thoughts amongst themselves.

-Getting 12 people all to agree isn’t always as easy as it might sound.
-Crown Court trials can divide opinions, especially when the evidence or case has been long, complex or emotional, and involves the evidence of many witnesses who have given different versions of events, and therefore it’s not always possible for 12 people to reach an agreement on whether the accused person is guilty or not.
+Getting 12 people all to agree on a verdict isn’t always as easy as it might sound.
+Complex crown court trials can divide opinions, especially when the evidence or case has been long, complex or emotional, or involves the evidence of many witnesses who have given different versions of events.
+It’s not always possible for 12 people to reach a unanimous agreement on whether the accused person is guilty or not.

-In these cases, the Judge may decide that a verdict can be returned if a majority of the Jury can reach an agreement on whether they are sure of the accused’s guilt or innocence.
-This is known as “majority verdict” and normally means that the Judge is content to receive a verdict if 10 or more of the 12 Jurors are in agreement.
+In cases where the jury struggles to all agree on the same verdict, the judge may decide that a verdict can be returned if a majority of the jury can reach an agreement on whether they are sure of the accused’s guilt or innocence.
+This is known as ‘majority verdict’ and normally means that the judge is content to receive a verdict if 10 or more of the 12 jurors are in agreement.

-If a “majority verdict” doesn’t break the stalemate, the Judge asks the Jury if it is felt that by giving them more time, they are likely to be able to reach a decision in which 10 or more are able to agree.
-If the answer is “No”, the Judge will discharge the Jury and the Trial will conclude, albeit without a verdict.
-The Accused has neither been acquitted or convicted.
-In these cases when a verdict has not been reached, it is known as a “hung jury”.
+If a majority verdict doesn’t break the stalemate, the judge will ask the jury if it is felt that if they were given more time, they would be likely to be able to reach a decision in which 10 or more are able to agree.
+If the answer is no, the judge will discharge the jury and the trial will conclude, albeit without a verdict.
+The accused will be neither acquitted or convicted.
+In these cases when a verdict has not been reached, the jury is known as a ‘hung jury’.

-If the Jury has been discharged and the trial concluded without a verdict, the Crown Prosecution Service must determine whether they will have a retrial—this is dependent on the views of the victim(s) or interested parties.
+If the jury has been discharged and the trial concluded without a verdict, the Crown Prosecution Service (CPS) must determine whether they will have a retrial.
+This is dependent on the views of the victim(s) or interested parties.